Course Catalog

 5 units

 Introduction to the French sound system and basic phonetics.
 Extensive practice of French pronunciation and phonetic transcriptions of both written and spoken language samples.
-Prerequisite(s): course 6.
+Prerequisite(s): FREN 6 or placement by assessment.
 Enrollment limited to 20.

 FREN 125A